 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Grand Ocean Advanced Resources, headquartered in Hong Kong (HK), reported total carbon emissions of approximately 9,159,300 kg CO2e.
+In 2023, Grand Ocean Advanced Resources, headquartered in Hong Kong, reported total carbon emissions of approximately 9,159,300 kg CO2e.
 This figure includes 835,600 kg CO2e from Scope 1 emissions, 8,265,700 kg CO2e from Scope 2 emissions, and 58,000 kg CO2e from Scope 3 emissions.
-This represents an increase from 2022, when total emissions were about 7,956,600 kg CO2e, with Scope 1 at 757,800 kg CO2e, Scope 2 at 7,148,700 kg CO2e, and Scope 3 at 50,100 kg CO2e.
-Despite the increase in emissions, Grand Ocean has not publicly disclosed any specific reduction targets or initiatives as part of their climate commitments.
-The company has not cascaded any emissions data from a parent or related organization, indicating that their reported figures are solely from their own operations.
-Overall, Grand Ocean Advanced Resources is positioned within an industry context that increasingly prioritises sustainability, yet lacks defined strategies for emissions reduction at this time.
+The previous year, 2022, the company recorded total emissions of about 7,956,600 kg CO2e, with Scope 1 at 757,800 kg CO2e, Scope 2 at 7,148,700 kg CO2e, and Scope 3 at 50,100 kg CO2e.
+Over the past two years, Grand Ocean has seen an increase in total emissions, rising from 7,956,600 kg CO2e in 2022 to 9,159,300 kg CO2e in 2023.
+This increase is primarily attributed to higher Scope 2 emissions, which rose from 7,148,700 kg CO2e to 8,265,700 kg CO2e.
+Despite these figures, Grand Ocean has not set specific reduction targets or initiatives as part of their climate commitments, nor do they participate in initiatives such as the Science Based Targets initiative (SBTi).
+The company has not disclosed any climate pledges or reduction targets, indicating a potential area for future improvement in their sustainability strategy.
+Overall, while Grand Ocean Advanced Resources has made strides in emissions reporting, the lack of defined reduction targets suggests an opportunity for enhanced climate action moving forward.

 Access structured emissions data, company-specific emission factors, and source documents